craigsketchley/SeqAlignJS/README.md

 1. Clone [this repository](#).

-2. Install Node.js by using [Homebrew](http://brew.sh/).
+2. Install Node.js using [Homebrew](http://brew.sh/).

     ```
     $ brew install node
     ```

     Alternatively, you can get the package direct from [Node.js](http://nodejs.org).
-3. Once that's installed, install the project dependencies using:
+3. Once that's installed, install the project dependencies.
+In the project root directory run:

     ```
     $ node install
     ```

-4. You should now have all the dependencies install and you're ready to go.
-From the project root directory, you can run using the following command to get more details:
+4. You should now have all the dependencies installed, you're ready to go.
+From the project root directory, you can get more information using the following command:

     ```
     $ ./SeqAlign.js --help